GoogleCloudPlatform/professional-services/examples/dbt-on-cloud-composer/README.md

 kubectl create secret generic dbt-sa-secret --from-file key.json=./key.json
 ```

-Since then, in the DAG code, when creating a container, the service account key will extracted from K8s Secret and then be be mounted under /var/secrets/google paht in the container filesystem and available for DBT in the runtime.
+Since then, in the DAG code, when creating a container, the service account key will extracted from K8s Secret and then be be mounted under /var/secrets/google path in the container filesystem and available for DBT in the runtime.

-- Workload Identity federation [**Recommended**]

-A better way to manage the identity and authentication for K8s workloads is to avoid using SA Keys as Secrets and use Workload Identity federation mechanism [[documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)]

-Depending on the Composer version you might need to enable Workload Identity in the cluster, configure the node pool to use the GKE_METADATA metadata server to request a short-lived auth tokens.

 - Composer 1